Crimes victims leave is time off from work granted to people in California who are victims of a crime. There are two variations of this leave:

 - Employers are now prohibited from discharging, discriminating, or retaliating against victims of any misdemeanor or felony crime – not just domestic violence, stalking, or rape – for taking time off work to obtain relief (such as getting a restraining order).

-- Employees can now use documentation by a victim advocate to show the employer why the absence to obtain relief was necessary.
-Alternatively, employees can now use a written statement signed by themselves (or someone representing them) as documentation.
+- You can now use documentation by a victim advocate to show your employer why your absence to obtain relief was necessary.
+Alternatively, you can now use a written statement signed by yourself (or someone representing you) as documentation.
 Prior to the new law, the only forms of acceptable documentation included police reports, court orders, and reports from health care providers or counselors.

-- Businesses employing 25 or more people now cannot fire or retaliate against crime victims for missing work to obtain services from a victim services organization or agency.
+- Businesses employing 25 or more people now cannot fire or retaliate against you for missing work to obtain services from a victim services organization or agency, including getting psychological counseling or to make a safety plan.
 This is a broadening of the prior law, which specified services from only domestic violence shelters and rape crisis centers.
 6

 Legal References: